natrontech/workshop-ansible/docs/basics/tasks/first-task.md

 localhost                  : ok=1    changed=1    unreachable=0    failed=0    skipped=0    rescued=0    ignored=0
 ```

-If you run the second playbook again, the output will look like this:
+If we run the second playbook again, the output will look like this:
 ``` hl_lines="7"
 PLAY [Second task] **************************************************************************************************